 Include The Benefits

 Why is the user on your website?
 Why did they take time out of their day to visit your sales letter?
 Because you have something meaningful to offer for them – right?
-You need to make sure to include benefits in your sales letters.
+It would be best if you included benefits in your sales letters.

-Studies have shown that when the simple word, “because” is added to a sentence, effectiveness of that sentence doubles.
+Studies have shown that when the simple word “because” is added to a sentence, the effectiveness of that sentence doubles.

-Another little tip I learned along the way is to almost make sure to add the word, “so,” to your features…
+Another tip I learned along the way is to add the word “so” to your features…

 Create Copy & Paste Email Autoresponder Templates